Revive101/Imlight-docs/docs/modules/internals/systems/dml/records.md

 # DML Records
 To decode a binary representation of a DML message, a serializer must understand a standardized template ahead of time in order to compute readable data.
 To do this, the game client employs an entire representation of said data in a _DML record_.

+Each record will also have it's own template as found in the nodes that follow the [protocol](./protocols.md) information node.

 ## Record Syntax
 Each DML record starts as an XML node named as a short identifier, prefixed with `MSG_[...]`.
 This node holds one child node, `RECORD`, where each DML element is written in order of encoding.